iceexplorer/debian_ubuntu_simplify/README.md

 5. su -
 6. Give your ROOT password (not your own)
 7. ./name_of_file.sh
-8. If step 7 do not work you might try to do these commands: sh name_of_file.sh, or bash name_of_file.sh
+8. If step 7 does not work you might try to do these commands: sh name_of_file.sh, or bash name_of_file.sh
-9. If non of them work, I am out of options ;)
+9. If none of them work, I am out of options ;)
 10. As of now: DO NOT execute scripts using sudo ./script_name.sh !!
 You will have to be the root user.
 The only "safe" sudo script as of now is the script for Ubuntu users to become root ( https://github.com/iceexplorer/debian_ubuntu_simplify/blob/main/scripts/system/ubuntu_enable_root.sh )

 # Debian and Ubuntu Setup Scripts Repository

 Welcome to this Debian and Ubuntu Setup Scripts repository!
 This repository is dedicated to providing a collection of scripts for simplifying the setup and management of Debian and Ubuntu machines.
 The scripts shared here are what I always need to do, or correct, after installing a new Debian or Ubuntu system.
 It might be that I am plain stupid, or just forgetful (I hope for the latter ;) for making the same mistakes over, and over again.
 The need for these scripts is based on personal experiences and opinions, with the understanding that they may not cover every use case.

-These first weeks after opening the repo (starting from the last day of January 2024), it might be that some of the scripts I uploaded were not the ones that worked...
-I will first upload everything I believe was working, and within February 2024 I will verify every script on my Kubernetes Cluster that I am proudly working on, and will share as a new "set-up-script" project (It is f**** needed since most guides lead to a non-working system if you tend to keep it a bit secure)
+In the beginning, it might be that some of the scripts I uploaded were not the ones that worked...
+I will first upload everything I believe was working.
+Step by step I will verify every script and you are also invited to do so if you want to help out :)

 After all scripts are verified to work as expected, I will make some scripts in the main folder to make this easy.
 As of now, the scripts are fragmented and sorted by function.
 The plan is to make a good "overall" .sh file that is user-friendly and is located at the root of this project.